 ANNUAL JURIED EXHIBITION - IN VIEW OF THE ARTIST September 8 to October 20, 2018 Deadline: August 17, 2018 at 4:00pm

-Submission Guidelines for Artists
+Submission Guidelines for Artists and curators

 The program supports Ontario-based artists and artist collectives working in visual arts, craft and media art practices in the presentation of their art work in a confirmed public exhibition.